Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 Notes:

+How do wallets wallet providers use XCM ?

-We will see an example of this in the XCM pallet, with the teleport_assets and reserve_transfer_assets extrinsics.
+We will see examples of XCM being built in the runtime when exploring `teleport_assets` and `reserve_transfer_assets` extrinsics.

 ---